zzorgg/two/README.md

 ## 🆕 Updated for Solana Kit, Kite, and Codama

+## 🆕 Also includes Rust/LiteSVM tests

 [![CI Badge](https://github.com/mikemaccana/anchor-escrow-2025/actions/workflows/tests.yaml/badge.svg)](https://github.com/mikemaccana/anchor-escrow-2025/actions)

 **Start here for your first real Solana program / smart contract** (Solana generally uses the word 'program', older blockchains use 'smart contract').
 As the saying goes, "All Solana programs are variations of an escrow."

 This makes **Anchor Escrow 2025** the perfect starting point for anyone diving into Solana program development with a practical, real-world application.